Northern jacana: Distribution and habitat

-The northern jacana ranges Mexico to Panama, although they occasionally visit the southern United States, with vagrants being seen in places such as Arizona.
-It mainly lives in coastal areas.
-Jacanas live on floating vegetation in swamps, marshes, and ponds.
+The northern jacana ranges from Mexico to Panama, although it occasionally visits the southern United States, with vagrants being seen in places such as Arizona.
+It lives on floating vegetation in swamps, marshes, and ponds.

 Behavior and ecology

 Feeding

 The northern jacana feeds on insects on the surface of vegetation and ovules of water lilies.
 It also consumes snails, worms, small crabs, fish, mollusks, and seeds.
 The jacana competes with birds of a similar diet like the sora.

 Breeding

-The northern jacana is unusual among birds in having a polyandrous society.
+The northern jacana is unusual among birds in having a polyandrous breeding system.
 A female jacana lives in a territory that encompasses the territories of 1–4 males.
-A male forms a pair bond with a female who will keep other females out of his territory.
-Pair bonds between the female and her males remain throughout the year, even outside of breeding.
+A male forms a social bond with a female who will keep other females out of the territory.
+These bonds between the female and her males remain throughout the year, even outside of the breeding season.
 These relationships last until a male or female is replaced.
-The female maintains bonds with her mates though copulations and producing clutches for them, as well as protecting their territories and defending the eggs from predators.
-Monogamous pairs are sometimes observed among polyandrous groups.
-The jacana has a simultaneous polyandrous mating system.
-That is the female will mate with several males a day or form pair bonds with more than one male at a time.
-Because of the high energy costs of producing eggs, females are replaced more often than males.
+The female maintains bonds with her mates though copulations and producing clutches for them, as well as by protecting their territories and defending the eggs from predators.
+Monogamous pairs are sometimes observed, but typically the jacana has a simultaneous polyandrous mating system.
+That is the female will mate with several males a day or form bonds with more than one male at a time.
+Due to the high energy costs of producing eggs, females are replaced more often than males.
 If water levels remain constant, jacanas can breed year round.